willempardaens/ctz/README.md

-     -h |  --help      get detailed usage information -v |  --version   get version of the package --repository      repository to push the images to
+     -h |  --help      get detailed usage information -v |  --version   get version of the package --repository      repository to push the images to --modules         list the modules image has to be built for

  EXAMPLES
     ctz build.yaml